IF3110-2023-02-15/Puisiku-PHP/README.md

 2. Ensure `Docker Daemon` is running
 3. On root directory, run `make run-build` or `docker compose up -d --build` on terminal
 4. Access the web application by navigating to `localhost:5001` in the web browser
+5. Run `docker compose down` to stop the app.

 ## User Interface Screenshots
 ### Landing Page